Whatsapp Icon

 Cervical Cancer Month

-In India alone, 67,477 women die from the disease, making it the second most common cancer among women between the age of 15 and 44 years.
+In India alone, 67,477 women die from the disease, making it the second most common cancer among women between the ages of 15 and 44 years.
 This is all the more tragic because this type of cancer can be entirely prevented by vaccination of adolescent girls and screening of women.

-During January, many local chapters around the country, like the Indian Cancer Society and CAPED India, raise awareness about cervical cancer, HPV disease and seek to spread the word in their communities.
+During January, many local chapters around the country, like the Indian Cancer Society and CAPED India, raise awareness about cervical cancer, and HPV disease and seek to spread the word in their communities.

 This can mean more tests and treatments, which can be difficult for some.
 We want everyone to access the information and support they require about cervical cancer.

-Also Read: Coping with Cervical cancer treatment
+Also Read: Coping with Cervical Cancer Treatment

 What is Cervical Cancer?

-Cervical cancer develops in the cervix cells, which links the uterus (womb) to the vagina.
+Cervical cancer develops in the cervix cells, which link the uterus (womb) to the vagina.
 It is a major killer disease among women.
 The Human Papillomavirus (HPV) is responsible for nearly all cases of cervical cancer.

 HPV is a fairly common virus that may be transmitted through any sexual activity, regardless of gender.
 It affects around 50% of sexually active persons and is generally removed by the body on its own.
 It can cause cervical cancer, genital warts, and other diseases when it remains in the body.